hcs0/hannahsuarez.github.io/_posts/2017-03-07-security-tips-remote-teams.md

 There is a post on S/MIME and PGP/MIME available at http://superuser-ltd.github.io for further details

-## Other email tips

-Encourage remote workers to add a common email signature template in their emails -this is also good for branding.

-Set the email settings to prevent HTML/images loading and to block remote content.

-There are cases when group emails are used for testing out new content or new applications and services.
-For example, let's say a group email is use to test out a new third party widget.
-Ideally, an active group email should not be used in this scenario.
-Why?
-It adds unnecessary noise and recipients cannot tell if an email test is actually a test or ... something else.
-In this case, it is a good idea to notify the groups first prior to testing that it is legitimate.
-That way, when a test is sent to a team account it is not immediately assumed that it is legitimate.

-Email is a common way to kickstart a phishing attack.

-My take with phishing is that it is also utilized as part of active information gathering while enumerating the target (aka you, the finance person, the CEO...).
-It is like a flaregun pointing to some form of information gathering/enumerating.

-Due to this, if encountering potential SE (social engineering) attacks immediately notify the security lead.

 # Passwords, PAssw0rds, Pass123words

 A number of services out there are still reliant on passwords but more and more are using non-password options such as login via third party applications.
 Which in itself has its own challenges...